-The Hyundai iLoad comes with a factory transponder immobiliser, alarm system and key-less entry.
-However the alarm is rather basic so you may want to consider upgrading it if you keep valuables inside.
+The Hyundai iLoad comes with a factory transponder immobiliser, alarm system and keyless entry.
+But the alarm is rather basic so you may want to consider upgrading it if you keep valuables inside.

-The alarm covers the doors and bonnet, however it lacks any form of internal protection and can also be disarmed by unlocking the drivers door with the key.
+The factory alarm covers the doors and bonnet, however, it lacks any form of internal protection.
+It can also be disarmed by unlocking the drivers’ door with the key.
 Not really very effective if a window gets smashed or the lock gets picked!

 Here’s a video showing the difference between the factory alarm and the Cobra AK4615.